|Account Type||Account Level|

 This means that if a user has been turned off on the SSO side, their access keys would still be valid.
 For this reason, administrators should audit users regularly and disable access keys when necessary.

 This means that if a user is deleted or disabled in the SSO database, it will not be reflected in Sumo Logic.
 However, these users would no longer be able to login to Sumo Logic via SSO.
 Administrators can delete these users from the Administration > Users and Roles > Users page in Sumo Logic.
-When this is done, the user’s content is copied to the administrator who performed the deletion.
-The exception is access keys, and if SAML lockdown is not enabled, users would still be able to login via native accounts.
+For information about what happens when a user is deleted, and transferring a deleted user's content to another user, see Delete a User.

 Only one token-signing ADFS X.509 for each SAML configuration is currently supported.
 When you need to do a certificate refresh on the ADFS server, you must update the Sumo certificate afterwards.